PRIVATE ADHD ASSESSMENT FOR CHILDREN

 Read more

-• A comprehensive ADHD assessment for children and adolescents with Matter of Health costs £950, currently reduced to £760.
+• A comprehensive ADHD assessment for children and adolescents with Matter of Health costs £950.

 This price includes: